jarviscanada/jarvis_data_eng_NissaElchhab/linux_sql/README.md

 - start that container (by default named "jrvs-psql")
 - create a new DB (by default "host_agent")
 - and finally configure its schema, before starting to listen on the postgrsql port (by default `5432`).
-- Note: A sysadmin needs to ensure the postgresql DB port is mapped to an ingress open port on the LCA workstation's firewall, or manually open it.
+- __Note__: A sysadmin needs to ensure the postgresql DB port is mapped to an ingress open port on the LCA workstation's firewall, or manually open it.
 That step can be later automated.
 - The `psql_docker.sh` can also start and stop the LCMDB container.
 This option is convenient to hide the docker usage details for the LCA admins and make the script usage more intuitive and portable if another container technology is